ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

-# Styles
+# Applying Styles to Editor Content

-The [Styles Combo](http://ckeditor.com/addon/stylescombo) plugin adds a **Styles** drop-down list to the CKEditor toolbar.
+The [Styles Combo](http://ckeditor.com/addon/stylescombo) plugin adds the **Styles** drop-down list to the CKEditor toolbar.
 This list makes it easy to apply customized styles and semantic values to content created in the editor.

-The entries available in the Styles drop-down list can be easily customized to suit your needs.
+The entries available in the **Styles** drop-down list can (and actually should!) be customized to suit your needs.

 ## Defining Styles